shivi-ai/examples/examples/3.routes/7.state-of-charge/README.md

 ## Next steps

-This last example showed us how modifying the state of charge variable can alter the route.
-In the next step we will look at how we can display more information to the user on the journey overview such as ferries and tolls.
+In this last example, it's possible to see how a route is impacted by a car's state of charge.
+The next step will cover how to add ferries and toll roads to the journey overview.